Check-Cap (NASDAQ:CHEK) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Check-Cap (NASDAQ:CHEK – Get Rating) in a research note released on Wednesday morning.
-The firm issued a sell rating on the medical research company’s stock.
+StockNews.com initiated coverage on shares of Check-Cap (NASDAQ:CHEK – Get Rating) in a research report issued to clients and investors on Thursday.
+The brokerage set a “sell” rating on the medical research company’s stock.

 Institutional Trading of Check-Cap

 An institutional investor recently raised its position in Check-Cap stock.
-Virtu Financial LLC grew its stake in shares of Check-Cap Ltd. (NASDAQ:CHEK – Get Rating) by 363.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 224,696 shares of the medical research company’s stock after purchasing an additional 176,207 shares during the period.
-Virtu Financial LLC owned approximately 0.23% of Check-Cap worth $69,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors own 17.59% of the company’s stock.
+Citadel Advisors LLC raised its position in Check-Cap Ltd. (NASDAQ:CHEK – Get Rating) by 51.2% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 141,319 shares of the medical research company’s stock after acquiring an additional 47,868 shares during the quarter.
+Citadel Advisors LLC owned approximately 0.15% of Check-Cap worth $41,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 17.59% of the company’s stock.

 Check-Cap Company Profile